Academic Regulations and Degree Requirements for Undergraduate Students

 The option may be filed from the first day of classes to the end of the first six weeks of classes.
 Upon submission of the Satisfactory/Unsatisfactory form, the instructor will be notified of the student’s election of the option.

-Note: This option does not apply to any course that by faculty vote must be marked under the pass/not passed option.
+Note: This option does not apply to any course that is graded under the pass/not passed option.

 Note: Any student who has an Honor Council case pending in relation to a course, or who has received a penalty in relation to a course, is not permitted to exercise the Satisfactory/Unsatisfactory option in that course.
 Should the student have elected the Satisfactory/Unsatisfactory option prior to the Honor Council deliberations, the final decision of the Honor Council will override the Satisfactory/Unsatisfactory option, if appropriate.